clynamic/joi.how/README.md

 ### Features

 - e621 post loader, based on tags.
+- Support for images, gifs and videos.
 - Stroke speed and control settings.
 - Events that adjust speed, or ask you to do something.
+- Warmup duration control.
 - Duration control.
 - Orgasm control.
 - Initial support for some basic hypnosis stuff.